CIBC Mortgage Rates

 What do I need to qualify for a mortgage with CIBC?

 When you are applying for a mortgage with CIBC, you need a few documents to ensure you meet eligibility requirements.
 First is a document that shows your income and employment.
-Second is a certain amount of equity in your property.
+The second is a certain amount of equity in your property.
 The third is enough income to pay for your mortgage payments.
 If you don’t meet these terms, you may still be able to get a mortgage if you have a guarantor.

 What is the minimum down payment CIBC requires?